Charter School Funding

 How should Charter Schools bill resident school districts?

 Charter schools should use Selected Expenditure per Average Daily Membership rates when billing a resident school district.
-School districts calculate these rates each year for PDE and at the charter school's request by completing

 The following documents contain charter school tuition rates: